-1. Make it into a fruit smoothie – this can consist of a piece of raw placenta blended with some fresh fruits like berries, bananas, apples and some spring water.
+1. Why not make it into a fruit smoothie.
+This can consist of a piece of raw placenta blended with some fresh fruits like berries, bananas, apples and some spring water.
 Click here for some placenta smoothie recipes!

-2. Encapsulated it – this involves steaming, dehydrating and grounding the placenta to make easy to swallow pills.
-This is quickly becoming a popular choice if you’re considering consuming your placenta.
-Jenny Wren at Mama Bird offers a placenta encapsulation service in South Wales – Click here to find out more!
+2. Encapsulated it.
+This involves steaming, dehydrating and grounding the placenta to make easy to swallow pills.
+This is quickly becoming a popular choice if, you’re considering consuming your placenta.
+Jenny Wren at Mama Bird offers a placenta encapsulation service in South Wales

-4. Put on some gloves and inspect your placenta.
-Just add this to your birth plan so that your midwives can lay it out ready for you.
-It’s an incredible organ, so why not take the opportunity to explore it!
+4. You could try putting on some gloves and inspect your placenta.
+Add this to your birth plan so that your midwives can lay it out ready for you.
+It’s an incredible organ, take the opportunity to explore it!

-5. Make some jewellery with it: Yes, I was surprised to find this one!
+5. You could even make some jewellery with it.
+Yes, I was surprised to find this one!
 I found a UK company based in Brighton called Grandmother Turtle that offers this service – Take a look here!

-7. Make it into a Salve: A placenta salve is a balm which can be made using organic beeswax, nutrient coconut oil, essential oils, and mixed with your placenta.
-This is often used to heal cracked nipples and all sorts.
+7. Make it into a Salve: A placenta salve is a balm which can be made using organic beeswax, nutrient coconut oil, essential oils, and your placenta.
+This is often used to heal cracked nipples.
 Here are some handy recipes to make your own!

 10. Let the Hospital, Birth Centre or Midwives take care of it.
 If your placenta is something that doesn’t interest you, the midwives attending your birth can dispose of it for you.
 You’re not obligated to do anything with it!

-11. Freeze it: If after nine months you’re still unsure what you want to do with it?
-Why not just freeze it until you’ve had more time to think about it.
+11. You could always freeze it.
+If after nine months you’re still unsure what you want to do with it, why not just freeze it until you’ve had more time to think about it.
 There are plenty of freezers out there with placentas in them!

-12. Umbilical Cord Art: Yes, this is a thing too.
-Some people use the cord to spell out the word “love”.
+12. Umbilical Cord Art: Yes, this is a thing!
+You can shape the cord to spell out the word “love”.
 Once left to dry, you can then frame them.
 Making the shape of a heart is a popular choice too.
 Click here to see some examples!

-15. Lotus Birth – First of all this is when you leave the umbilical cord connected to the placenta until they separate naturally.
+15. What about a Lotus Birth?
+This is when you leave the umbilical cord connected to the placenta until they separate naturally.
 This can take up to 3-10 days.
 Here’s an article I found that outlines the benefits, risks and other things to consider.